 An apostle is no longer a student.
 They are a teacher, a proponent, ambassador, messenger, advocate, or missionary.
 An apostle is a person who believes in an idea or cause and persuades others to follow it.
 Jesus was the first Christian Apostle (Hebrews 3:1), sent to petition God's cause with mankind.
 The twelve were given the power to heal the sick and injured and drive out demons (Mark 3:14-15).
-After the ascension, the apostles built the church in Jerusalem, spread the good news of salvation throughout the Roman Empire, and organized the church.
+After the ascension, the apostles built the church in Jerusalem, spread the news of salvation throughout the Roman Empire, and organized the church.

-These are the twelve Disciples:
+These are the twelve original disciples:

 Peter -

-Peter was the oldest of the twelve disciples.
-He was also called Simon Peter (2 Peter 1:1), Simeon (Acts 15:14), Simon Bar-jona (Matthew 16:17), meaning Simon, son of Jonah (Matthew 1:42), or just Simon (Matthew 10:2).
-The Greek translation for Peter is Petros (meaning rock), the Aramaic is Cephas (John 1:42), and the Latin is Petrus.
-Peter was born in Bethsaida (John 1:44) on the northern coast of the Sea of Galilee.
-His father, Jona, was also called Jonah or Jonas (Matthew 21:15-17), and his younger brother was the disciple Andrew (John 1:40; 6:8).
-Peter was a simple fisherman in Capernaum (Matthew 4:18; Mark 1:16) and partners with James and John (Luke 5:10) when he met Jesus.
-Bold but uneducated (Acts 4:13), Peter (and Andrew) were the first disciples (Matthew 4:18-20; Mark 1:16-18) and part of Jesus' inner circle.
-Whenever Jesus was in Galilee, He used Peter's home as His base.
-Peter wrote the First and Second Epistles of Peter (1 Peter 1:1; 2 Peter 1:1).
-He walked on water (Matthew 14:28-31), performed the miracle at the Beautiful Gate (Acts 3:1-10), witnessed the Transfiguration of Jesus (Matthew 17:1-9; Mark 9:1-13; Luke 9:28-36; 2 Peter 1:16-18), the resurrection of Jairus' daughter (Mark 5:37-42), and Jesus praying in Gethsemane as He waited to be arrested (Mark 14:32-34).
-Peter rose before the mob to resist Jesus' arrest (John 18:10-13), yet within hours, he denied even knowing Him three times (Matthew 26:69-75).
+Peter wrote the First and Second Epistles of Peter (1 Peter 1:1; 2 Peter 1:1), walked on water (Matthew 14:28-31), performed the miracle at the Beautiful Gate (Acts 3:1-10), witnessed the Transfiguration of Jesus (Matthew 17:1-9; Mark 9:1-13; Luke 9:28-36; 2 Peter 1:16-18), the resurrection of Jairus' daughter (Mark 5:37-42), and Jesus praying in Gethsemane Garden as He waited for the mob to arrest Him (Mark 14:32-34).
+It was Peter who drew a sword to prevent Jesus' arrest (John 18:10-13).
+Yet within hours, he denied knowing the Messiah three times (Matthew 26:69-75; John 18:15-27).
 After the crucifixion, Peter became the rock on which Jesus built His church (Matthew 16:16-19) and helped spread the Gospel from Jerusalem to Rome.
 Whenever the Bible lists the twelve disciples/apostles, Peter is always listed first (Matthew 10:2-4; Mark 3:16-19), and Roman Catholics call him their first Pope.
-Peter was married (Matthew 8:14; Mark 1:30; Luke 4:38) and brought his wife on his missionary journeys (1 Corinthians 9:5).
-Although Jesus told Peter he would be crucified when he "shalt be old" (John 21:18-19), the Bible gives no details of his death.
-However, the Christian writers Quintus Septimius Florens Tertullianus (AD 160-220) and Origen Adamantius (AD 185-254) report that Peter was crucified upside down by Emperor Nero in Rome about AD 70, approximately three years after writing 2 Peter.
+Peter was married (Matthew 8:14; Mark 1:30; Luke 4:38) and brought his wife (Concordia) on his missionary journeys (1 Corinthians 9:5).

 Andrew -